 Is your pet such an important part of your life that you can’t even imagine getting hitched without them by your side?

-You love your parents family dog, but they may not be worth the trouble to find a way to include them in your forever photos with your new hubby/wifey.
+You love your parents family dog, but they may not be worth the trouble to find a way to include them in the forever photos with your new hubby/wifey.
 Really consider how imperative it is that your pet plays a role.
 If your special day would truly not be complete without your pet watching on as you exchange vows, then it is totally worth the trouble.
+You would want to have those photos of your pets at your wedding for sure.

-Does your venue allow you to bring in your pet?
+Does the venue allow you to bring in your pet?

 Are you able to make accommodations to get your pet to and from location?